jlazaroibanezz/IgG_CHO_FNs/README.md

 # IgG_CHO_FNs

-This repository contains the code utilized to run the simulations performed in the paper "Flexible Nets to optimize antibody production in Chinese Hamster Ovary cells" submitted to Computational and Structural Biotechnology Journal.
+This repository contains the code utilized to run the simulations performed in the paper "Multi-Scale Design and Optimization of Antibody Production via Flexible Nets" submitted to Computational and Structural Biotechnology Journal.

 ### 1. `CHOBiorFN_all_aa_nutrients_HP.py`